 In my mind, there really aren’t too many complicated decisions to make when buying chicken, or most any meat.
 My overriding rule is to ensure that I don’t purchase any animals that were raised within the confines of a CAFO, or concentrated animal farming operation.
 Wow, once you read about those, I assume you will feel the same way, pretty disturbing.
 Not only am I convinced that trying to eat more locally produced meat is more nutritious, but I also believe it is a more morally desirable way to be engaged with the food production system, of which I am a tiny cog.

 Whether or not you want to go all the way and buy only organic locally raised chickens raised only on rolling pastures of countryside, that’s your call.
 Myself, I find those birds are incredibly expensive ($20 for a 4 lb bird!) and not especially tasty, a little gamey for me.
 Perhaps my tastes will mature one day, and my moral compass will push me in that direction.
 But for now, I continue to try to do better than I have done in the past, and am pretty satisfied with avoiding CAFO produced meat, and purchasing organic birds that have not been raised in overcrowded barns.
 If you shop at a store similar to Whole Foods, you can find chickens that are graded on a 1 to 5 scale depending upon how humanely they have been raised.
-At this point in my culinary growth, I try to find chickens that rate a 3 on the Whole Foods Animal Welfare Standards.
+At this point in my culinary growth, I try to find chickens that rate a 2 or 3 on the Whole Foods Animal Welfare Standards.